SashankBhattarai/Rateyourpolitician-INCOMPLETE/README.md

 This project, Rate Your Politician, aims to create a transparent and tamper-resistant way for people to express approval or disapproval of politicians, while ensuring:

-Each wallet can vote only once

-Votes cannot be secretly altered or deleted

-Results are publicly verifiable

-By using blockchain technology, the system removes the need to trust a central authority to manage or protect voting data.

-## 💡Why Is This Project Interesting?

-This project is interesting because it combines decentralization with public accountability:

 No central control: Votes are stored on-chain, not on a private server.

 Provable fairness: Anyone can verify vote counts directly from the blockchain.